lukaszsamson/phoenix_histo/README.md

 # PhoenixHisto

-A plug for handling client side routes in Phoenix
+A plug for handling client side routing in Phoenix, a.k.a.
+History Api fallback.

 ## Rationale